-A district is considered to have a deficit fund balance if it has adopted a deficit budget or incurred an operating deficit as evidenced by the following;
+A district is considered to have a deficit fund balance if it has adopted a deficit budget or incurred an operating deficit as evidenced by the following:

-1) Its Total General Fund balance is negative, or projected to be negative at the end of the current fiscal year;
+1) Its Total General Fund balance is negative, or projected to be negative at the end of the current fiscal year; or,

 2) Other funds have negative fund balances or projected negative fund balances that are greater than the General Fund balance.

 Districts should notify the State Aid and School Finance Office as soon as a deficit fund balance is discovered.
 Please notify Phil Boone (BooneP2@michigan.gov) or Chad Urchike (UrchikeC1@michigan.gov).

 Requirements and Deficit Elimination Plan Form

 Section 1220 of the Revised School Code (MCL 380.1220) requires deficit districts to submit a Deficit Elimination Plan (DEP) to the Department.
 Districts are responsible for developing a plan to eliminate the deficit.
 These plans are approved by the local board of education and then submitted to the Department for approval.